ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 </tbody>
 </table>

 Oregon has the highest IBU beer, which is an American Double / Imperial IPA.
 This shouldn't come as a surprise since IPA style beers have the highest concentration of hops of any beer style.
 Also a very well preserved beer accompanying the sheer bitterness of this brew.
-This could also be in direct correlation of the availability of cascase hops which are almost solely produced in the state of Washington and within a close proximity to Oregon.
+This could also be in direct correlation of the availability of cascade hops which are almost solely produced in the state of Washington and within a close proximity to Oregon.

 Table 8: Highest Rated Bitterest Beer